Shakti213/httpdlib/README.md

 ### Requests
-Requests are parsed using the httpdlib::request class, and the usage is pretty much the same as when writing data to std::cout:
+Requests are parsed using the httpdlib::request class, and the usage is pretty much the same as when writing data to std::cout.
 ``` c++
 std::string request_line = "GET / HTTP/1.1\r\n";
 QByteArray qtByteArray = "qt-header: qt-value\r\n";